thomhurst/AllOf/README.md

 # AllOf
-Forward methods to IEnumerable&lt;T> with a single call
+Forward a single method call to the same method on all members of an IEnumerable&lt;T>

 ## Support